Star Battle (Small Regions) by Serkan Yürekli

 or solve online (using our beta test of Penpa-Edit tools; use tab to alternate between a letter entry mode and a shading mode.
 CAPS LOCK is recommended for letter entry.)

-Rules: Fill some empty cells with the letters A, G, S, T, U (A, B, C in the example) so that each row and column contains each letter exactly once.
-Some cells will remain blank.
-The letters outside the grid indicate the first letter seen from that direction.
+Rules: Fill some empty cells with the letters A-F (A-D in the example) so that each row and column contains each letter exactly once.
+The letters outside the grid indicate the first letter seen from that direction, but each row and column has one transparent letter that is ignored by the clues.
+The transparent letters must be different in each row and column.

 Easy as ABC by Prasanna Seshadri

-Answer String: Enter the letters in the marked rows in order from left to right, separating each row’s entry with a comma.
-Use an X for empty cells, and USE CAPITAL LETTERS.
-This example has the key “CBAX,XCBA”.
+Answer String: Enter the letters (including the transparent letter) in the marked rows in order from left to right, separating each row’s entry with a comma.
+USE CAPITAL LETTERS.

 Solution: PDF